anetczuk/pyastgraph/doc/cmdargs.md

   -f FILES [FILES ...], --files FILES [FILES ...]
                         Files to analyze
-  -d DIR, --dir DIR     Path to directory to search .py files --outsvgfile OUTSVGFILE
+  -d DIR, --dir DIR     Path to directory to search .py files --filterdown N [N ...]
+                        Space separated list of regex strings applied on found items to be included in diagram (otherwise items will be excluded)
+  --filterup N [N ...]
+Space separated list of regex strings applied on found
+                        items to be included in diagram (otherwise items will be excluded)
+  --outsvgfile OUTSVGFILE
                         Path to output SVG file --outdotfile OUTDOTFILE